 – Locating a Potential Birth Mother: Unless you know someone through your personal network, the adoption agency you are working with will be the one to locate a birth mother, and she will have the option to connect with you based on whether she believes you will be a good fit for her children after looking at your profile.

-- Proving Financial Stability: While there are certainly resources available to help offset adoption costs like adoption tax credits, employer-provided adoption benefits, and loans, you must still provide evidence that you are able to not only afford the adoption process but are fiscally able to afford raising twins.
+– Proving Financial Stability: While there are certainly resources available to help offset adoption costs like adoption tax credits, employer-provided adoption benefits, and loans, you must still provide evidence that you cannot only afford the adoption process but are fiscally able to afford to raise twins.

 – Adoption and Parenting Training: This may be required to help you understand and cope with issues related to discipline, behavior, and general parenting.
 What’s great about this is that you will be introduced to a group of people that are going through a similar situation as you and will provide you with a support group.